💡 Where is Bank open today?

 - Fifth Saturday: In months that have five Saturdays, the fifth Saturday is a working day for banks.

 For example, if a month begins on a Sunday, the dates of the Saturdays will shift, but the rule remains that the second and fourth occurrences are holidays.
-Financial analysts note that this system was implemented to provide bank employees with a better work life balance while ensuring that the public still has access to physical branches on at least two Saturdays every month.
+This system helps bank employees get regular breaks while still allowing customers to visit banks on some Saturdays.

 What happens when a public holiday falls on a working Saturday?